ioverho/nlp1-alignment/files/slides.md

 :: title ::

-# The Good and the Bad of RLHF
+# The Good and the Bad of PPO
 #### <span class="bg-emerald-500 text-white p-0.5 pl-2 pr-2 m-0 rounded">RLHF</span>

 :: left ::